iambumblehead/scroungejs/README.md

   ````

-Each time that you modify a basepage with scroungejs, the body of the tags is remade by scroungejs.

-a 'tree' attribute will affect the body of the element produced by scroungejs.
+Each time you modify a basepage, the body of the tags is remade by scroungejs.
+A 'tree' attribute will affect focus this process.

   > *example.html*